bufbuild-ru/docs/docs/bsr/generated-sdks/python/index.md

 ## Available plugins

-For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Python.To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
+For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Python.

+To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
 If you find a useful plugin that you think should be added, [file an issue](https://github.com/bufbuild/plugins/issues/new/choose).

 ## Troubleshooting